m7kvqbe1/home/content/posts/unix-sockets-protobuf-go.md

 conn, _ := net.Dial("unix", "/tmp/example.sock")
 ```

-Lets accept incoming connections and handle each one with a Go routine:
+Lets accept incoming connections and handle each one with its own Go routine:

 ```go
 for {